How to Replace Motorcycle Coolant

 Step 5.
 Leave the radiator fill cap off and start the engine.

 Step 6.
 Add more coolant as you see the fluid level inside the radiator drop.
-Again, this machine takes 3.3 quarts.
 As you're running the machine, rev the engine a few times to move the coolant around.
 After two or three minutes, stop the engine.
 Finally, replace the radiator cap; the covers over the thermostat and drain bolt; the reservoir; and the fuel tank and seat.

-Now that you know how to change out the coolant on a Honda VTX 1800 motorcycle, why stop there?
-Watch the video below and change the oil on your Honda motorcycle while you're at it!
+Now that you know how to change out the coolant on a Honda motorcycle, why stop there?
+Watch the video above to see how to change the oil in a Honda VTX1800 motorcycle.